JDSU MTBF-A1 CALIBRATION and JDSU MTBF-A1 REPAIR

 Related Optical Terms and Definitions.
 For a complete list go to our Terms and Definitions Page.

-Optical Power
+Power Linearity

-When randomly changing the wavelength and measuring the differences between the actual and displayed wavelengths, the relative wavelength accuracy is ± half the span between the maximum and the minimum value of all differences.
+When changing the power level and measuring the differences (in dB) between actual and displayed power levels, the power linearity is ± half the span (in dB) between the maximum and the minimum value of all differences.

 Please contact us for your JDSU MTBF-A1 CALIBRATION and/or JDSU MTBF-A1 Tunable Filter MAP Series REPAIR